grpc/proposal/A89-backend-service-metric-label.md

 The `weighted_round_robin` LB policy will read a resolver attribute that indicates the name of the backend service.
 This resolver attribute should not be considered limited to xDS.
-However, only `xds_cluster_impl` will set the attribute at this time.
+However, only xds will set the attribute at this time.

+If A75 has not been implemented, the LB policy `xds_cluster_impl` will set the backend service resolver attribute to the same value as used for the per-call metrics.

+If A75 has been implemented, the LB policy `cds` for non-aggregate clusters will set the backend service resolver attribute to the same value as used for the per-call metrics.

 ### Temporary environment variable protection